adrianSRoman/adriansroman/README.md

 ## Hello!
-I'm Adrian S Roman 🤙🏼
+I'm Adrian S Roman 🚀

-- I’m an Audio Software Engineer.
+- During the day I’m an Audio Software Engineer.
 - My background is in Applied Mathematics and Computer Science.
-- I enjoy learning and working on AI projects applied to Audio and Signal Processing.
+- I enjoy my free-time working as an Audio/Signal-processing researcher and programmer.

 ## _Languages_